Archive for category Author: Ray Balkwill

 A Picture of Cornwall || Ray Balkwill

-Posted by henry in Author: Ray Balkwill, Medium: Various, Publisher: Halsgrove, Publisher: Halstar on October 25, 2010
+Posted by Henry in Author: Ray Balkwill, Medium: Various, Publisher: Halsgrove, Publisher: Halstar on Oct 25, 2010

 As the jacket blurb so succinctly puts it, “Cornwall is artist country”.
 With such a variety of landscapes and both north and south-facing coasts that give contrasting effects of light, the county does indeed have much to offer and attract the painter.